nquinn721/dynamic-grid/README.md

 // Update items position
 item.update(x, y) // Defaults to current x and y

-// Listen when items segment changes item.segment.on('update', cb);
+// Listen when items show up in segment item.segment.on('update', cb);

+// Listen to item changing segment item.on('segment change', cb);

 // Listen to all segment changes in grid grid.on('update', cb);

+// Get all other items in segment item.segment.getOtherItemsInSegment();
 ```